ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/rpmodel.md

    requiring the logical flag.
 However, the function also include steps that could be provided by the user.
 That means a user can put in all the variables in one function, but makes for a more confusing interface and is less flexible.
-The {class}`~pyrealm.pmodel.PModel.PModel` class reduces this to a simpler core of inputs and methods and functions reproduce the rest of the functionality in the P Model.
+The {class}`~pyrealm.pmodel.pmodel.PModel` class reduces this to a simpler core of inputs and methods and functions reproduce the rest of the functionality in the P Model.